jgerigmeyer/jquery-django-superformset/README.md

 ## Documentation

-There are numerous options documented in the [development version].
+There are numerous options documented in the [development version][max].

 Available options, explictly set to their defaults: